 15. Disney’s InstGaston Campaign

 Disney’s InstGaston campaign banks on exclusivity to win more interactions and engagement.
 A movie premiere isn’t open to ordinary fans.
-And Disney wanted to make their fans feel they’re part of the Beauty and the Beast premiere.
-By uploading Instagram videos of Gaston, Disney fans will likely tune-in to the premiere virtually.
+And Disney wanted to make their fans feel they were part of the Beauty and the Beast premiere.
+By uploading Instagram videos of Gaston, Disney fans will likely tune in to the premiere virtually.

 16. Gillette’s The Best A Man Can Be